maglub/piLogger/README.txt

 Edit this file and give your devices names that you like better.

-3) Set up the capture file by adding the aliases you want to log
+3) Set up the capture file by adding the aliases you want to log.
+The easiest way is to take all aliases in aliases.conf

+pi@raspberrypi ~/piLogger/bin $ cat ~/piLogger/etc/aliases.conf | cut -d";" -f1 > ~/piLogger/etc/capture.conf

 pi@raspberrypi ~/piLogger/bin $ cat ~/piLogger/etc/capture.conf
 tabletop